Machine-learning-and-complex-systems/NNCME/README.md

 (3) reaction rates,
 (4) propensities and hyperparameters.

 Then, the users only need to use a function to train the VAN, and to generate the time evolution of the joint probability distribution and the marginal statistics.
+Both the recurrent neural network (RNN) and the transformer can be chosen as the unit of the neural-network model, as an option in this package.

 --------------------------------------------------------------------------------------------------------------------------------------------